-The Benchmark Index excludes issuers that do not meet its ESG selection criteria from its Parent Index, which is a broad market index.
-The ESG selection criteria that is excluded is set out above (see What environmental and/or social characteristics are promoted by this financial product? above).
+The ESG selection criteria that is applied by the index provider is set out above (see What environmental and/or social characteristics are promoted by this financial product?).

 Where can the methodology used for the calculation of the designated index be found?